SynapseCarbon/caddy-simple-stats/README.md

 # Overview

-A simple Caddy plugin module to count the number of times a file has been accessed via Caddy.
-The count is kept in a Redis database (eg another Docker container).
+A simple Caddy plugin module to count the number of times a file (URL) has been accessed via a Caddy webserver.
+The data is kept in a Redis database (eg another Docker container).

 # FrankenPHP Docker Build Example

 In this example, I've added the module to a [FrankenPHP](https://frankenphp.dev/) Docker container.
-FrankenPHP is based on Caddy and provides a single container to use Caddy but also run PHP based websites.
+FrankenPHP is based on Caddy and provides a single container to use Caddy (reverse proxy, on-demand TLS, static file web server etc) but also handle PHP based websites.
 You may not need some of the PHP extensions and supporting libraries.

 ## Dockerfile:
 ~~~